Venue hire For lease Have your say Contact us arrow Subscribe

 5 min read

-In 1876, a small gasworks was established at the northern end of the site, fronting Neutral Bay, by James Fell and Charles Watt.
+In 1877, a small gas works was established at the northern end of the site, fronting Neutral Bay, by James Fell and Charles Watt.
 Both former AGL employees, the business partners wanted to capitalise on a new opportunity; namely, NSW Parliament had recently authorised the manufacture and supply of gas to residents of the North Shore.

 Following Fell’s death in 1882, the business partnership was liquidated.
-Two years later, the North Shore Gas Company assumed control of the plant and steered it through a period of major expansion as the population of the North Shore continued to grow.
-Notable additions included the construction of a Coal Store – a direct response to a coal miner strike in 1889 that had disrupted the supply of coal to the site.
+In 1883, the North Shore Gas Company assumed control of the plant and steered it through a period of major expansion as the population of the North Shore continued to grow.
+Notable additions included the construction of a coal store – a direct response to a coal miner strike in 1889 that had disrupted the supply of coal to the site.

 Consumer demand for gas increased during the early 20th century, which led to the North Shore Gas Company establishing a larger plant at Oyster Cove, Waverton in 1917.
-This gasworks used modern vertical retorts, which were more economical than the inclined retorts in use at the Neutral Bay.
+This gas works used modern vertical retorts, which were more economical than the inclined retorts in use at the Neutral Bay.
 With the onset of the Great Depression, the company was no longer in a position to bear the costs associated the ageing infrastructure at Neutral Bay.
-Consequently, the Neutral Bay Gasworks ceased operating in 1932.
+Consequently, the Neutral Bay gas works ceased operating in 1937.

 Galvanised by the bombing of Pearl Harbour in December 1941, the Commonwealth began equipping the nation’s forces to retaliate against attacks on Australia.
-Relevantly, the Government took possession of the former Neutral Bay Gasworks in March 1942 and converted it into a torpedo factory.
+Relevantly, the government took possession of the former Neutral Bay gas works in March 1942 and converted it into a torpedo factory.
+This facility provided torpedoes for Allied Navies in the South Pacific during the Second World War.

-After the war ended the torpedo workshops continued to service the British Navy submarine fleet based at HMAS Penguin and the Australian Navy’s destroyer fleet.
+After the war ended, the torpedo workshops continued to service the British Navy submarine fleet based at HMAS Penguin and the Royal Australian Navy’s destroyer fleet.

 Thirty years of HMAS Platypus

-In 1967, with World War II long over, the site was commissioned as the base for the Royal Australian Navy’s Oberon-class submarines and other visiting submarines.
+In 1967, with the Second World War long over, the site was commissioned as the base for the Royal Australian Navy’s Oberon-class submarines and other visiting submarines.
 It was named HMAS Platypus, and provided the operational headquarters and communications base for the Australian Submarine Squadron.

 It is believed the Navy chose the name HMAS Platypus due to the similarities between the duck-billed monotreme and submarines.
 Platypuses use electro receptors in their bills to locate food underwater just as submarines use sonar to detect objects.